aalu1418/rpi-terminal-hub/README.md

 ### Weather

 `weather.py`: Fetches weather based on submitted location, and returns it as a data struct.
-Takes a `location [string]` parameter
+Takes a `location [string]` parameter (optional, defaults to first entry in [`locations.json`](./data/locations.json)).
+To find the coordinates of a location follow [this guide for Google Maps](https://support.google.com/maps/answer/18539?co=GENIE.Platform%3DDesktop&hl=en).

 - `fetch()`: Pulls from OpenWeatherMap and returns struct for the server page.